patricksimpson/posts/2020/emacs-2020.md

 ---
 title: "Emacs 2020"
-date: "2020-02-14 5:44 PM"
+date: "2020-03-29 5:44 PM"
-summary: "A fresh new emacs config for 2020."
+summary: "A fresh new Emacs config for 2020."
 tags: ["blog", "emacs", "programming"]
 ---

-I recently wrote about a [new develoment machine](https://patricksimpson.me/posts/t480s) which I am loving.
-The second part of this adeventure was a new emacs config!

-Emacs is a life long endevor, constant tweaking to continue to improve your developer experience overtime.
-Emacs allows for maximium customization.

-Circa ~2016 I made the switch from vim to emacs, since then I have never made a complete overall of my configuration.

-It was starting to get seriously cluttered.
+## Vim

+Much like Aaron Bieber, I started out coding using Vim.

+I love Vim.
+It is still, probably one of the greatest editors of all time.
+And being an EVIL mode user, I love the default keybindings Vim has to offer.

+Vim is, highly configurable with many packages/plugins available.
+There's a steep learning curve, but worth the productivity increase overtime.
+The biggest advantage to Vim Bindings is you never have to take your hands off the keyboard or even far from the “home row”.

+Vim was designed to be used on systems without Graphical User Interfaces, with limited mouse support.
+This is a huge advantage on servers.

-## Fresh Start
+## Customize

+What all these years of Vim has thaught me is, learn to customize.